Kotlin/dataframe/docs/StardustDocs/topics/DataColumn.md

 See [how to create columns](createColumn.md)

 ### Properties
-* `name: String` — name of the column should be unique within containing dataframe
+* `name: String` — name of the column; should be unique within containing dataframe
-* `path: ColumnPath` — path to the column, depends on the way column was retrieved from dataframe
+* `path: ColumnPath` — path to the column; depends on the way column was retrieved from dataframe
 * `type: KType` — type of elements in the column
 * `hasNulls: Boolean` — flag indicating whether column contains `null` values
 * `values: Iterable<T>` — column data